María Enma Botet Dubois

 María Enma Botet Dubois (10 August 1903 – ??) was a Cuban pianist, composer and music educator.
 She was born in Matanzas and studied music with Hubert de Blanck and Joaquin Nin.
 After completing her studies, she taught music at the Hubert de Blanck Conservatory and the Amadeo Roldan Conservatory in Havana.
 She died in Miami.

 Works

-María Emma Botet composed choral and piano works and pieces for voice and piano, including sones, guarachas, habaneras, rumbas, criollas, guajirs, pregons and boleros.
+María Emma Botet composed choral and piano works and pieces for voice and piano, including sones, guarachas, habaneras, rumbas, criollas, guajiras, pregons and boleros.
 Selected works include: